Sunday, 10 May 2020

 The ground had been added to over the summer in the shape of a rather ugly scaffold cover behind the near goal.
 The pitch was very grassy and had signs of being well watered.
 This was a vast improvement to the surface of a couple of months previously.

-Kick off was slightly delayed as hoses had to be pushed back from the far touchline before the game got off to a pacy and even start.
-There was plenty of nice touches and clever passing.
-This was promising to see as Hamlet’s line up was very much second string.
+Kick-off was slightly delayed as hoses had to be pushed back from the far touchline before the game got off to a pacy and even opening.
+There were plenty of nice touches and clever passing.
+This was promising to see as Hamlet’s lineup was very much second string.

-The experience Dulwich forward Gavin Tomlin opened the scoring when put through and slotting the ball through the legs of the advancing keeper on ten minutes.
+The experienced Dulwich forward Gavin Tomlin opened the scoring when put through and slotting the ball through the legs of the advancing keeper after ten minutes.
 The visitors centre back Harly Wise controlled the back four, with the leggy Mohammed Mohammed playing well in midfield.

-During the half while sitting in the stand I overheard a couple of blokes chatting.
-One had been to the opening of Scarborough’s ground the previous Saturday and not been totally impressed.
+During the half while sitting in the stand, I overheard a couple of blokes chatting.
+One had been to the opening of Scarborough’s ground the previous Saturday and had not been totally impressed.
 I know I should have kept out of the way, but he was talking cobblers.

 It turned out he was a Charlton Athletic fan who also visits Pickering and supports the Pikes.
-It’s amazing how local gossip about incorrect players wages went the full length of the country.
-He also had difficulty in grasping the difference between in house catering to 100 and 1,000 fans.
+It’s amazing how local gossip about incorrect players' wages went the full length of the country.
+He also had difficulty grasping the difference between in-house catering to 100 and 1,000 fans.

 At least his mate cleared up that it wasn’t the old Eltham Town ground where we were watching, so I hadn’t played there in the past.
 That particular venue was on Green Lane a good half mile away.

-Grabbing a up of tea for a quid at the break, I too up a position in the small covered terrace for the second period.
+Grabbing a cup of tea for a quid at the break, I took up a position on the small covered terrace for the second period.
 A few substitutions had been made during the break, and the changes soon benefitted the home side.

 Soon after the restart Gayle cut inside and fired past Hamlet keeper Ferdinand De Sena.
 The custodian had flapped at several crosses previously, and I would guess that he would have been upset that the shot got past him.